Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

     axes[i].set_title(name);
 ```

-Now it is clear that, for example, many dissatisfied customers who canceled their subscription are crowded together in one cluster representing the people with the international plan but no voice mail.
+Now it is clear that, for example, many dissatisfied customers who canceled their subscriptions are crowded together in one cluster, representing the people with the international plan but no voice mail.

 Finally, let's note some disadvantages of t-SNE:
 - High computational complexity.
 The [implementation](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) in `scikit-learn` is unlikely to be feasible in a real task.
 If you have a large number of samples, you should try [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) instead.